Ibn Razīn al-Tujībī

-Ibn Razīn al-Tujībī was a 13th-century Muslim-Andalucían scholar who wrote "one of only two cookbooks to survive" from that era.
+Ibn Razīn al-Tujībī was a 13th-century Muslim Andalusi scholar who wrote "one of only two cookbooks to survive" from that era.

 Al-Tujībī was born in 1227 to a wealthy family of scholars living in Murcia.
-The Christian reconquest of Spain led many Muslim families to flee including Al-Tujībī's.
-In 1247 the family ended up in Béjaïa (now Algeria).
-By 1259 Al-Tujībī had relocated to Tunis.
+The Reconquista led many Muslim families to flee, including al-Tujībī's.
+In 1247 the family ended up in Béjaïa.
+By 1259, al-Tujībī had relocated to Tunis.

-While Al-Tujībī wrote many books, only his cookbook, Fiḍālat al-Khiwān fī Ṭayyibāt al-Ṭaʿām wa-l-Alwān (English: Best of Delectable Foods and Dishes from al-Andalus and al-Maghrib), survives.
+While al-Tujībī wrote many books, only his cookbook, Fiḍālat al-Khiwān fī Ṭayyibāt al-Ṭaʿām wa-l-Alwān "Best of Delectable Foods and Dishes from al-Andalus and al-Maghrib", survives.
 The cookbook was composed in Tunis around 1260.

-The cookbook was composed of recipes from Al-Tujībī's Al-Andalus heritage, where dishes had Muslim, Christian and Jewish influences.
-Until 2018 it was thought that there was no complete copy of the book remaining, until an accidental discovery at the British Library.
-Bink Hallum (of the British Library) asked for the expertise of the food historian Nawal Nasrallah who realised the significance of the finding.
+The cookbook was composed of recipes from al-Tujībī's Andalusi heritage, where dishes had Muslim, Christian, and Jewish influences.
+Until 2018, it was thought that there was no complete copy of the book remaining, until an accidental discovery at the British Library.
+Bink Hallum asked for the expertise of the food historian Nawal Nasrallah, who realised the significance of the finding.
 Nasrallah has since translated a copy version of the book into English, which was published in 2021.

+There are three known extant manuscripts of the text: